Find Trade Colleges

 After completing their Undergraduate Certificate, precision metal working graduates from ETI carry an average student debt load of $7,691.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $72.

-With a ranking of #7, Chippewa Valley Technical College did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
-Located in the small city of Eau Claire, CVTC is a public college with a moderately-sized student population.
+Chippewa Valley Technical College did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the city of Eau Claire, CVTC is a public college with a moderately-sized student population.

 Of the 50 students majoring in precision metal working at CVTC, 92% are male and 8% are female.